jimy-byerley/arrex/README.md

 ### buffer protocol

-It does support the buffer protocol, so it can be converted in a great variety of well known arrays, even without any copy
+It does support the buffer protocol, so it can be converted into a great variety of well known arrays, even without any copy

 ```python
 >>> np.array(typedlist([....]))